The Discovery Project

 - Read below for an overview of The Discovery Project

-- or skip ahead to What’s Happening? to read our progress updates
+- or skip ahead to Project Updates for our latest progress

 The old toilet block in the main car park has been demolished, and replaced with a new Welcome Centre